AO Spine Course—Spinal Trauma: Key Concepts and Techniques

 AO Spine Spinal Trauma Course

-This two-day hands-on course provides surgeons with essential surgical skills in managing spinal trauma and spinal cord injuries in cervical and thoracolumbar spine.
+Currently in development, this two-day hands-on course will provide surgeons with essential surgical skills in managing spinal trauma and spinal cord injuries in cervical and thoracolumbar spine.

 Using realistic bone models and simulators with fracture patterns, participants will master core techniques such as pedicle screw placement (open and minimally invasive), anterior and posterior cervical decompression and fixation, and thoracolumbar decompression, which form the foundation of effective spinal trauma care.
 In addition, the participants will learn the main classifications and how to apply them.